knative/docs/docs/snippets/install-kn.md

         !!! note
             Running `kn` from a container image does not place the binary on a permanent path.
 This procedure must be repeated each time you want to use `kn`.

+??? bug "Having issues upgrading `kn`?"

+    If you are having issues upgrading using Homebrew, it may be due to a change to a `CLI` repository, where `master` branch was renamed to `main`.
+If so, run

+    ```
+    brew tap --repair
+    brew update
+    brew upgrade kn
+    ```

+    to resolve the issue.